JoshuaMichaelHall-Tech/6-7-coding-challenge/README.md

 # 6/7 Coding Challenge

 **⚠️ DISCLAIMER: This is a work in progress.
-I am still working out bugs and refining the configuration.
-Use at your own risk and please report any issues you encounter.**
+The implementation has been upgraded to use Ruby for improved reliability and cross-platform compatibility.**

 ## Overview